dark-kitt/wordpress-boilerplate/README.md

 composer default-base-theme-files
 ```

-copies the **[base Vue.js theme](https://github.com/dark-kitt/wordpress-theme-vue)** into the same directory (*`app/themes/$name`*) with the name as the root directory.
+copies the **[base Vue.js theme](https://github.com/dark-kitt/wordpress-theme-vue)** in the same directory (*`app/themes/$name`*) with the name as the root directory.
 Afterwards, it creates all necessary default files for WordPress if they don't already exist.

 ---